Classic Negative Film Simulation - Pushing the Limits of Sony Picture Profiles

 Now I gotta give it to Fuji, they have introduced the Grain Effect into a digital camera, which is amazing, but the Chroma Effect is just Luma Adjustments, and I can do that from a Sony camera on Every Color Channel, not just a couple of them like on the Fuji.

-I know there will be a lot of Fuji Owners hating on me by this point,
+I know there will be a lot of Fuji Owners hating on me by this point, but this is my honest opinion after testing Fujifilm for some time now.
+Not saying it's terrible, but definitely not as special as they marketed as.

 The Classic Neg film simulation - Fuji Vs Sony

-Coming from a background of Shooting Real Film, I was expecting something totally different when Fuji announced their first cameras featuring the Fuji Film Simulations.
+Coming from a background of shooting real film, I was expecting something totally different when Fuji announced their first cameras featuring the Fuji Film Simulations.

 If you ever shot film and digital Fuji cameras, you know what I'm talking about.